-- Having an open sore or wound in the area that needs to be viewed.
+- Have an open sore or wound in the area that needs to be viewed.

 What To Think About

-- Testicular ultrasound is usually done to evaluate a mass or pain in the testicles for possible cancer.
-Young men with a testicular mass or pain should be evaluated immediately by a doctor.
+- Testicular ultrasound is usually done to check a mass or pain in the testicles for cancer.
+Young men with a testicular mass or pain should be checked right away by a doctor.
 Testicular cancer is the most common cancer in young men.

-- A fluid-filled mass that has a symmetrical shape and does not have particles floating in it is likely to be a cyst or a hydrocele.
+- A fluid-filled mass with a shape that's the same on both sides and that does not have tiny pieces floating in it is likely to be a cyst or a hydrocele.

-- A mass that does not have fluid, one that has fluid with floating particles (atypical cyst), or one that is larger than expected needs further evaluation.
-Often a follow-up ultrasound is done in 6 to 8 weeks to allow time for the mass to go away on its own.
+- A mass that does not have fluid, has fluid with tiny floating pieces (atypical cyst), or is larger than expected needs more testing.
+Often a follow-up ultrasound is done in 6 to 8 weeks.
+This is to allow time for the mass to go away on its own.

-- If a solid lump or an atypical cyst is present and a testicular ultrasound cannot determine whether it is cancer, a biopsy may be recommended.
+- If a solid lump or an atypical cyst is present and a testicular ultrasound can't show if it is cancer, a biopsy may be done.